Factbox: Key facts about Bombardier's CSeries jetliner

-(Reuters) - The following are some facts about Bombardier Inc’s all new CSeries, a narrow-body jetliner that the Canadian planemaker will have its maiden flight by the end of June.
-The company expects it to enter service by middle of 2014.
+(Reuters) - The following are some facts about Bombardier Inc’s (BBDb.TO) all new CSeries, a narrow-body jetliner that the Canadian planemaker will have its maiden flight by the end of June.
+The company expects it to enter service by middle of 2014.<ID:L2N0EO0H7>

-Five years in development, the $3.4 billion aircraft will expand Montreal-based Bombardier’s commercial plane business beyond the regional and corporate jet market, bringing it into direct competition with industry leaders Boeing Co and Airbus.
+Five years in development, the $3.4 billion aircraft will expand Montreal-based Bombardier’s commercial plane business beyond the regional and corporate jet market, bringing it into direct competition with industry leaders Boeing Co (BA.N) and Airbus EAD.PA.

 Bombardier first announced the CSeries in 2004, but after investing $100 million in development, it failed to sign up customers and shelved the program in 2006.
 It kept the concept alive with $20 million in annual funding and a skeleton crew.